gitconsensus/legacy_organizer.gitconsensus.com/index.md

 ### Automatically Label Issues

 Issues can have labels applied automatically based off of their repository.
+In this case every repository will automatically get labeled as `dev`, with two additional repositories (`example_repo` and `another_repo`) get tagged with `dev` and `production` as they inherit the production rules.

 ```yaml
 repositories: